Buying baby plants and growing them out in larger containers is a quick, fun, and reliable way to build a profitable plant inventory.

 Yes, but keep in mind perennials are a lot more fragile then shrubs.
 And to make it more complicated not all perennials are treated equally.

 There are hardy perennials which are able to tolerate cold temperatures a lot better than perennials that are not hardy for your climate.
 I try to grow mainly hardy perennials, but for perennials that prefer warmer climates I make sure they receive extra treatment in cold temperatures.

 It’s never a bad idea to have some rolls of frost blanket on hand just in case you get some unusually cold nights.
 In a jam you simply cover your plants with the frost blanket and it helps trap in the heat from the ground.

 Once your baby plants have arrived it is time to get them potted up.
 This is Important!
 You have to pot up your plants using a good soil-less mixture.
 You also need proper labeling, and an efficient way to pot a lot of plants quickly.

 After potting up your baby plants you have one mission: keep them alive and healthy!
-Correct watering, pruning, fertilization and sometimes a tiny bit of chemicals can make all the difference.
+Correct watering, pruning, fertilization and sometimes some chemical applications can make all the difference.

 Step 5- Protecting Plants for the Winter

 Heavy snow, extreme cold, wind, and torrential rain can completely wipe out your plants and all the hard work you put in all season.
 Take the necessary steps to protect your plants from winter!

 Buying small plants and growing them into a larger, more valuable plant is the core of my backyard nursery at this point.
 But I will admit, it isn’t the cheapest method.